Digital Camera Cleaning and Maintenance

-If you are like me, anything new that I buy over time (car, motorbike, watch, glasses etc), get cleaned immaculately at least once a day.
-Then after a few weeks it falls to once a week or so and then just “on the odd occasion” or when they look really dirty.
+If you are like me, anything new that I buy over time gets cleaned immaculately at least once a day.
+Then after a few weeks it falls to once a week or so.
+Then just "on the odd occasion" or when they look really dirty.

-Because photography is my livelihood, I have to physically make myself grab my camera bag, go and sit somewhere quiet and take a good half an hour to an hour after a shoot to clean every piece of equipment that I have used.
+Photography is my livelihood.
+I have to physically make myself grab my camera bag and go and sit somewhere quiet.
+I take a good half an hour to an hour after a shoot to clean every piece of equipment that I have used.

 This kit has cost thousands and its cleanliness has a direct bearing on the quality of my images and the longevity of its use.
 Not only that but as I upgrade my equipment, I may want to sell on my old cameras at the best price.